wannier-developers/wannier90/docs/docs/user_guide/wannier90/postproc.md

 To exclude bands (independent of k-point) from the calculation of the overlap and projection matrices, for example to ignore shallow-core states.
-The first line is the number of states to exclude, the following lines give the states for be excluded.
+The first line is the number of states to exclude, the following lines give the states to be excluded.

 ### `auto_projections` block